zheng129/programming-languages/appendix-jargon.md

 #### formal system

 As a generic term, the notion "formal system" does not have a precise definition.
 The idea is that a formal system is defined by rules that specify how to manipulate symbols in an effective way, that is, in a way that can be carried out by a machine.
 Examples inlcude large parts of mathematics or games such as chess.
 Indeed, by definition, formal systems coincide exactly with what can be implemented on a computer.
-Particular formal systems that we will study, will have precise definitions.
+Particular formal systems that we will study, will have precise definitions (hence implementations).
 Our first example is a formal language for arithmetic.

 #### abstract reduction system, (local) confluence, termination, Church-Rosser